ethereum/consensus-specs/specs/keys/keystore.md

 # Keystores

-A keystore is a JSON file which stores an encrypted version of a user's private key.
+A keystore is a JSON file which stores a password encrypted version of a user's private key.
 It is designed to be an easy-to-implement format for storing and exchanging keys.
 Furthermore, this specification is designed to utilize as few crypto-constructions and make a minimal number of security assumptions.

 ![Keystore Diagram](./keystore.png)